 In a small study on women with breast cancer, it was found they had fewer symptoms that needed a visit to their doctors after expressive writing.
 Overall, they made fewer cancer-related appointments in the next 3 months.

 Researchers King and Miner found people who only wrote about the positive side of painful life events, were able to confront, control, and arrange their thoughts and feelings about their traumas without having to re-experience the event deeply.

 Researchers Vrielynck, Philippot, & Rime observed the degree of specificity used in the writing seems to relate to the stage of relief.

-That is, the more precise and specific you are while writing about the emotional event, the better it helps you to feel less stress while facing the event, to make better sense of the experience, and to express less anger when thinking about it.
+That is, the more precise and specific you are while writing about the emotional event, the better it helps you to feel less stress while facing the event, to make a better sense of the experience, and to express less anger when thinking about it.

 You could write about a positive memory, and it would also raise your happiness levels.

-Researchers Burton and King discovered writing about an intensely positive experience (IPE) for 20 minutes a day for 3 days can create a greater feel of wellbeing.
+Researchers Burton and King discovered writing about an intensely positive experience (IPE) for 20 minutes a day for 3 days can create a greater feeling of wellbeing.
 And it also linked to fewer health center visits for illnesses.

 Writing can start you out on a path of forgiveness.
-McCullough, Root, and Cohen found people who write about the benefits of the wounds they received from others, become less distant, more benevolent, and less vengeful toward the wrongdoer.
+McCullough, Root, and Cohen found people who write about the benefits of the wounds they received from others become less distant, more benevolent, and less vengeful toward the wrongdoer.